 Decorating for energy involves utilizing the mathematics of nature.
 I generally just use the blueprint of a circle or an ellipse which is enough to bring energy into an environment.
 Sometimes you might hear of the Golden Proportion as an example of the mathematics of nature.
 It is good to know about this mystical number when we think about our world.
 In Understanding the Golden Proportion, I will bring some simplicity to its complexities.

 It seems as the Golden Proportion has a lot of synonyms: the Golden Mean, Golden Ratio, Golden Cut, Golden Section.
-Sometime the word Golden is substituted by Divine.
-They are used interchangeably but not all these words are the same.
+Sometime the word, Golden is substituted by the word, Divine.
+TPeople use them interchangeably but not all these words are the same.
 I want you to know the difference between a proportion and a ratio and understand the meaning of the Golden Cut and Golden section.

 Making Ratios and Proportions Simple